TechnicalUserX/libtech/README.md

 set PWD=%~dp0

 ```
-> ℹ️ Change `MINGW_DIR` to a suitable MINGW installation inside your Windows machine.
+> ℹ️ Change `MINGW_DIR` to a suitable MINGW installation directory inside your Windows machine.

 > ℹ️ If `setup.cmd` was able to find MinGW folder at `MINGW_DIR`, it will stop continuing.